dewelobya/CyberSecurityCollection/DataCommunication/Notes.md

 - Typical student error in the lab: the default gateway is 192.168.1.1.
 Assigns the same address 192.168.1.1 to their own workstation
 - A conflict arises, potentially causing the entire lab's internal network to be disconnected from the Internet.

+**Exercise**

+-What are the network addresses of 172.20.16.50/16? verkon osoite/network address and yleislähetys osoite/broadcast address?
+-And the address 10.20.30.40/20?